MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migrate-exo-policy-to-unified-dlp.md

 - SPO_Content
 search.appverid:
 - MET150
-description: "Learn how to plan for and migrate your Exchange online data loss prevention policies into Microsoft 365 DLP."
+description: "Learn how to plan for and migrate your Exchange online data loss prevention policies into DLP."
 ---

 # Migrate Exchange Online data loss prevention policies to Compliance center